Monsta Island Czars

-Monsta Island Czars (M.I.C.) was a Long Island/New York City Hip-hop collective that was formed by MF Grimm and included MF Doom among numerous Long Beach MC's.
+Monsta Island Czars (M.I.C.) was a New York City-based hip-hop collective that was formed by MF Grimm in 1993, and included MF Doom, among numerous New York MCs, music producers, DJs, visual artists, break-dancers, and entrepreneurs.

 History

-The members of the group take their names from movie monsters from Toho's Godzilla movies.
-Escape from Monsta Island!, their only full-length album, was released in 2003 by Metal Face Records.
-Most M.I.C. tracks are produced by King Caesar (aka X-Ray) or King Geedorah (aka MF Doom).
+The majority of the group were given aliases riffing on the Kaiju ("strange beast" or "monster") in Toho's Godzilla movies.
+Escape from Monsta Island!, their only officially-released full-length album, was released in 2003 by Metal Face Records and Benn Grimm Entertainment.
+Most of the tracks on the album were produced by X-Ray or King Geedorah (MF Doom).

-There was a rumor that in 2007, remaining members of M.I.C. were set to release a new album titled Return To Monsta Island - however, this was dispelled in an interview with X-Ray.
+It was rumored in 2003 that a follow-up album was set to release, titled Return To Monsta Island, however, this was dispelled in a 2007 interview with X-Ray.
 Fans soon became unsure whether the group was on hiatus or had broken up.
 Clues included the collective's MySpace webpage being deleted and their official site (monstaisland.com) going dark.
-In 2007 rumors continued that M.I.C. was still active and working on new tracks, but nothing seemed to come out of it.
+In 2007, rumors continued that M.I.C. was still active and working on new tracks, but nothing seemed to come out of it.
+The group broke up in 2008 but briefly reunited in 2010.

-In 2013 and 2016, X-Ray released two new albums titled All Hail The King and All The King's Men, featuring multiple members of M.I.C.
+In 2013 and 2016, X-Ray (as King Cesar) released two new albums titled All Hail the King and All the King's Men, featuring multiple former members of M.I.C., including Gabarah, Kamackeris, Kong, Megalon, Monsta X, Rodan, and Spiega.